lni/dragonboat/docs/test.md

 * Ubuntu 16.04 with Spectre and Meltdown patches, ext4 file-system

 ## Benchmark method ##
-* 48 Raft clusters on three NodeHost instances across three servers
+* 48 Raft shards on three NodeHost instances across three servers
 * Each Raft node is backed by a in-memory Key-Value data store as RSM
 * Mostly update operations in the Key-Value store
 * All I/O requests are launched from local processes